reke592/reke592.github.io/_posts/2024-12-29-simplicity-vs-clariy-3yrs-after.md

 ## Conclusion

 Code refactoring is normal, but minimizing the impact is crucial.
 The directory structure plays a key role in scalability and maintainability.

+- Avoid hardcoding directory paths.
+Create a centralized utility for directory resolution.
+- Add a services/ directory for reusable backend logic grouped by bounded context.
+- Move models/ into an infrastructure/ directory for a cleaner separation of concerns.

 <center>- end -</center>